Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/tfm_physical_attack_mitigation.rst

 The FIH library is put under TF-M ``lib/fih/``.

 The implementation of the different techniques was assigned to fault injection protection profiles.
-Four profile (OFF, LOW, MEDIUM, HIGH) was introduced to fit better to the device capability (memory size, TRNG availability) and to protection requirements mandated by the device threat model.
+Four profiles (OFF, LOW, MEDIUM, HIGH) were introduced to fit better to the device capability (memory size, TRNG availability) and to protection requirements mandated by the device threat model.
 Fault injection protection profile is configurable at compile-time, default value: OFF.